-\subsection{Schwarz Symmetrization}
+\subsubsection{Schwarz Symmetrization}

 For any $A\in \mathcal{M}$ there exists a unique open ball centered at the origin $A^*$ with the same measure as $A$ called the \emph{Schwarz symmetrization of $A$}.
-If $f(x)$ vanishes at infinity then its rearrangement with respect to the Schwarz rearrangement is denoted by $f^*(x)$.
-It is clear that $f^*(x)$ is radially decreasing i.e., $f^*(x)\leq f^*(y)$ if $|x|\geq |y|$ and $f(x)=f(y)$ if $|x|=|y|$.
+If $f(x)$ vanishes at infinity then its Schwarz rearrangement is denoted by $f^*(x)$.
+It is clear that $f^*(x)$ is radially decreasing: $f^*(x)\leq f^*(y)$ for $|x|\geq |y|$ and $f(x)=f(y)$ for $|x|=|y|$.
 In the literature, $f^*$ is also called the \emph{symmetric decreasing rearrangement of f}.
 If $f$ vanishes at infinity, we let denote the radius of the open ball $\{f>t\}^*$.
-The distribution function of a function $f$ vanishing at infinity is always right continuous and thus so is $r_f(t)$.
+The distribution function $\mu_f(t)$ is always right continuous and thus so is $r_f(t)$.
 In particular, we have for all $t\geq 0$ and thus $f^*$ is right continuous.